MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 Use the Microsoft 365 Defender portal to:

-- Create your Defender for Identity instance.
+- Create your Defender for Identity workspace.
 - Integrate with other Microsoft security services.
 - Manage Defender for Identity sensor configuration settings.
 - View data received from Defender for Identity sensors.